What ICD-10 codes are used for Hypoglycemia?

 - ICD 10 code hypoglycemia

-A person must have blood sugar levels between 70 and 100 milligrams per deciliter (mg/dL).
+A person must have blood sugar levels or hypoglycemia levels between 70 and 100 milligrams per deciliter (mg/dL).

 The only way to check if a person has Hypoglycemia is to conduct a blood test using a glucometer.
 The glucometer has a small needle to prick a person’s finger to take a blood sample.